-Hamlet, written between 1599-1601, continues posing the same question about Hamlet’s madness, is he really mad?
-And, as we know, the general speculations, have left not a verse undissected, so, I’m, therefore, going to add nothing new to an old debate, but will include, the most fundamental triggers contributing to his ‘supposed’ madness, offering, a my own summary analysis, and the reasons why – and why not, since it is a day in which to remember The Bard, who, after 400 years, still, walks the earth, by the virtue of his esteemed works.
-And, if Hamlet, who, is my favourite Shakespearean character, the most famous, and complex prince on the globe, is not careful deliberating his choices, he may linger his ‘spirit’, traversing the earth, long after his death, like his creator’s, except for, that, his creator’s, is immortalised in art, the other risks it to an eternity of damnation.
+Hamlet, written between 1599-1601, continues posing the same question is Hamlet really mad?
+As we know, the general speculations have left not a verse undissected.
+I’m, therefore, going to add nothing new to an old debate, but will include the most fundamental triggers contributing to his ‘supposed’ madness, and shall offer a summary of my personal analysis – and why not, since it is a day in which to remember The Bard, who after 400 years, still, walks the earth through the virtue of his esteemed works.
+And, if Hamlet who is my favourite Shakespearean character, the most famous and complex prince on the globe, had not been careful deliberating his actions he might have lingered his ‘spirit’ long after his death on earth, too.
+Like that of his creator’s, except for Shakespeare’s is immortalised in art but Hamlet risked an eternity of damnation.

 The triggers to Hamlet’s madness are linked to a succession of events:

 1. The death of his father 2.
 Seeing the ghost of his father 3.
 The ‘hasty’ marriage of his mother to his uncle (father’s brother), and 4.
 His uncle’s move to the throne

 Hamlet’s considerations and state of mind following the visitation of his father’s ghost